 What is a bunion?

 When your big toe is angled towards the second toe, the deformity is called a bunion (hallux valgus).
-This causes a bump on the side at the base of the big toe.
+This causes a bony bump (fluid-filled sac) on the side at the base of the big toe.
 In addition there is often thickening of the skin and tissues next to the affected joint.
 The thickened skin and tissues may become inflamed, swollen and painful.

 Sometimes a fluid-filled sac (bursa) develops over the joint.